litestar-org/litestar/docs/usage/11-data-transfer-objects.md

 ## Partial DTOs

 For [PATCH](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PATCH) HTTP methods, you may only need to partially modify a resource.
-In these cases, DTOs can be wrapped with Partial. `Partial` can only be used on pydantic models.
+In these cases, DTOs can be wrapped with [`Partial`][starlite.types.partial].
+[`Partial`][starlite.types.partial] can only be used on pydantic models.

 ```python
 from pydantic import BaseModel